The first time I booked a videographer for a creative project, I thought I was prepared going into it.

 2. Confirm Format & Platform

-Since social media platforms have different formats, make sure you discuss where you’d like your content to live: YouTube, IG Reels, TikTok, Vine *lol jk*, etc. If you have a preference on how you’d like it shot – discuss that too: vertical, horizontal, both, drone, up close, further away.
-This gives your videographer an idea of which lenses to pack and how to frame shots.
+Since social media platforms have different formats, make sure you discuss where you’d like your content to live: YouTube, IG Reels, TikTok, Vine *lol jk*, etc. Also.
+Discuss how you’d like it shot: vertical, horizontal, both, drone, close up, wider.
+This helps your videographer plan lenses, framing, and overall execution.

 3. Create a Simple Shot List

-Write down a quick list of moments you want captured — walking shots, working on your laptop, talking to camera, detail shots, wider lifestyle clips, etc. It doesn’t need to be overly structured but it helps you stay organized and you leave with footage you actually want / need.
+Write down a quick list of moments you want captured — walking shots, working on your laptop, talking to camera, specific detail shots, wider lifestyle clips, etc. It doesn’t need to be overly structured but it helps you stay organized and you leave with footage you actually want and need.

 4. Pre-Plan Wardrobe & Bring More Options